 • open/closed TCCs can overlap and need not partition $V$; temporal-vertex CCs do partition $V\times[\Lambda]$.

-Open and Closed Temporal Connected Components
+Path-Based Temporal Connected Components (Computational Complexity)